-Priority will be given to people with experience working with wildlife.
-These volunteers are responsible for providing food, medication and daily care for the patients.
-They also help with cleaning and sanitizing enclosures, food & water dishes, laundry, making meals, admitting patients, taking phone calls, working with the public, sharing information about native wildlife, and much more.
+These volunteers are responsible for providing daily care for the wildlife patients in Appalachian Wild's facility.
+They also help with cleaning and sanitizing enclosures, food & water dishes, laundry, making meals, admitting patients, working with the public, sharing information about native wildlife, and much more.
 Rehabilitation is a specialty - you must be dedicated and dependable.
-Volunteers must have availability to work at least one shift per week.
 The rewards are immeasurable.
+Volunteers must have availability to work at least one shift (3 hours) per week.

 About Appalachian Wildlife Refuge